railwayapp/docs/src/pages/develop/services.md

 Railway provides a user interface into your plugin's data that allow you to introspect the tables and the data in your plugin.

-## Starter Services
+## Starters

 Railway offers 40+ starters that are maintained by the community.
-A starter service will clone a GitHub repo to your connected account and deploy the service to your project.
+A starter will clone a GitHub repo to your connected account and deploy the service(s) to your project.
 This is especially useful if you wanted to deploy common pieces of infrastructure like a DataDog Agent.

 This feature is in Beta and is actively being worked on.